 Coming up is a super long itinerary of exactly how to spend 2 days in Berlin, as recommended by myself!
 But if you’re just looking for the highlights, here are the coupled of don’t-miss activites that I always recommend to people who come and visit me and only have a weekend in Berlin.

-- 4-hour Spree and Landwehrkanal Boat Tour – Berlin has both a river AND a canal, meaning that you can see a ton of the best spots in Berlin from a boat.
+3.5-hour Spree and Landwehrkanal Boat Tour – Berlin has both a river AND a canal, meaning that you can see a ton of the best spots in Berlin from a boat.
 How awesome is that?
 This tour has audioguides in a bunch of languages, so you don’t have to worry about your tour guide having a “very thick accent” 😉 I’ve done this boat trip with my parents!

 How to spend a weekend in Berlin